This is a convenience function for generating DESeqDataSet objects,

 Number of cores to use for read counting across all samples.
 By default, all available cores are used.

-, all output messages from call to
+If TRUE, all output messages from call to

-will be suppressed.
+DESeqDataSet will be suppressed.

-, which are equivalent to regions.gr
+rowRanges, which are equivalent to regions.gr, unless there

 are non-contiguous gene regions (see note below).
 Samples (as seen in

-, i.e. all non-replicate samples are
+replicate and condition, i.e. all non-replicate samples are

-treated as distinct, and the DESeq2 design = ~condition
+treated as distinct, and the DESeq2 design = ~condition.

 In DESeq2, genes must be defined